libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Cannot unlink /queue/rids/sender

-If receving the error message that you cannot until the /queue/rids/sender as show beneath.
+If receving the error message that you cannot unlink the /queue/rids/sender as show beneath.

 ```console
 2020/08/09 20:04:17 manage_agents: ERROR: Cannot unlink /queue/rids/sender: No such file or directory